michael-s-downs/thethingineed/README.md

    - **Type** (string): Retrieve type.
 The available types are:

-      1. "get_chunks": Calls genai-inforetrieval to get the K number of chunks from the specified index.
+      1. <i>get_chunks</i>: Calls genai-inforetrieval to get the K number of chunks from the specified index.
-      2. "get_document": Calls genai-inforetrieval to get the entire document content specified.
+      2. <i>get_document</i>: Calls genai-inforetrieval to get the entire document content specified.

-    With the same action in the template json file, we can execute multiple retrieval to obtain different streamlist with different queries using the "retrieve" action name in the json api call.
+    With the same action in the template JSON file, we can execute multiple retrieval to obtain different streamlist with different queries using the "retrieve" action name in the JSON API call.

     ```json
     "retrieve": [